alexanderepstein/Sandman-Lite/README.md

 ##### Feel free to fork this repository add some code and submit a pull request

 ### List of yet to be implemented features
-* Parse the -g option to be more human readable
 * Add option to show parsed times in 24 or 12 hour formatting
 * No uptime notification
 * No error exiting in main script